-As he watched the devastating fires in Australia destroy nearly 7,000 square miles of countryside and 3,000 homes this past winter, Terry Tamminen (opposite, right) thought of canaries that miners carried into coal mines to determine if carbon monoxide had collected in mine shafts.
+As he watched the devastating fires in Australia destroy nearly 7,000 square miles of countryside and 3,000 homes last year, Terry Tamminen (above, right) thought of canaries that miners carried into coal mines to determine if carbon monoxide had collected in mine shafts.

 Tamminen has spent a career making change happen quickly and for the better — whether as secretary of the California EPA under Gov. Arnold Schwarzenegger, CEO of the Leonardo DiCaprio Foundation, or co-founder of leading environmental NGO Seventh Generation Advisors.
 Here are five lessons learned from three decades of making a positive impact on the planet.